The LearnClash SRS Retention Curve: 3 Stages [2026]

 How Does the Retention Curve Hold Up Across Difficulty Tiers?

-The shape of the retention curve holds across difficulty bands, but the height drops sharply.
-Easy LearnClash questions pass the 7-day check at ~82%, medium at ~56%, hard at ~31%.
-The accuracy gap matches the macro accuracy data on the LearnClash by the numbers page and tracks the predicted desirable-difficulty zone.
+The shape of the retention curve holds across difficulty bands, but the height drops with difficulty.
+Easy LearnClash questions clear the 7-day check far more often than hard ones, by design.
+The difficulty bands track the LearnClash difficulty design and Trivia Difficulty Index, the wrong-rate ranking across 570 topics, and sit inside the predicted desirable-difficulty zone.

 Figure 8: Retention by difficulty band.
-The hard-question line compresses to ~31% across re-encounters; the easy line floats above 80% throughout.
+The hard-question line stays low and flat across re-encounters; the easy line floats high throughout.

 A first reaction is “fix the hard questions, the pass rate is too low.”
 But that’s the wrong instinct.
-The 31% hard-tier pass rate is intentional, and it’s what the desirable-difficulty zone described in Bjork’s research on training conditions actually predicts.
+A low hard-tier pass rate is intentional, and it’s what the desirable-difficulty zone described in Bjork’s research on training conditions actually predicts.

 Figure 9: Bjork’s desirable-difficulty zone.
-Recall at 31% sits at the boundary where retrieval barely succeeds, which is where retention lift is largest.
+Recall right at the boundary, where retrieval barely succeeds, is where retention lift is largest.

-Recall at 31% means the player is just barely retrieving the answer, which is the strongest version of the testing effect.
-And Roediger and Karpicke (2006) showed that retrieval just barely succeeding is what drives the largest long-term memory retention lift.
+A hard question that you just barely answer correctly triggers the strongest version of the testing effect.
+Roediger and Karpicke (2006) showed that retrieval just barely succeeding is what drives the largest long-term memory retention lift.

 The flatness of the hard-tier line is also expected.
-Easy cards float at 80%+ across all checkpoints because the recall is automatic.
-Hard cards compress because each successful recall barely strengthens the trace; the cognitive effort is roughly the same on encounter two as on encounter one.
-That compression is the curve’s signature for a difficulty band sitting at the edge of recall.
+Easy cards stay high across all checkpoints because the recall is automatic.
+Hard cards stay low because each successful recall barely strengthens the trace; the cognitive effort is roughly the same on encounter two as on encounter one.
+That flatness is the curve’s signature for a difficulty band sitting at the edge of recall.

 Did you know?
 A LearnClash hard question is engineered around a specific wrong-answer trap: an answer that feels right because it’s adjacent to the correct one.
 “What year did the Berlin Wall fall?” pulls 1990 (reunification year) instead of 1989 (the actual fall).
-The 31% pass rate is what happens when distractors are plausible by design, not filler text.
+A low pass rate is what happens when distractors are plausible by design, not filler text.

-The cross-difficulty data has a practical implication for how to study effectively: players climbing through Silver and Gold tiers shouldn’t grind harder questions inside one topic.
+The difficulty design has a practical implication for how to study effectively: players climbing the tiers shouldn’t grind harder questions inside one topic.
 They should add more topics.
-Hard accuracy stays near 31% across ELO tiers; what climbs with rank is breadth, not depth at the recall edge.
+What climbs with rank is breadth, not depth at the recall edge.

 Train your brain with a duel →

-Cards that pass the 7-day check are pre-selected for cards the player partially knew.
-The unselected cohort (cards that failed and demoted back to Wrong) re-enters the funnel at ~31% again.
+You might expect the hard-tier line to climb across re-encounters, because each successful recall should strengthen the trace.
+It tends not to, and the reason is survivor bias.
+Cards that pass the 7-day check are pre-selected for cards the player partially knew; the ones that fail demote back to Wrong and re-enter the funnel at the same low rate.
 So the functional retention curve for hard cards is flat, which is consistent with desirable-difficulty research: cards at the recall boundary need many encounters to consolidate.

-Surprise 3: demote-by-one creates a stuck-card failure mode
+Consideration 3: demote-by-one allows a stuck-card edge case

 - Pass the 7-day check (Wrong → Known)